Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Introduction

 As noted, an FFNN is organized into a set of layers, where the first layer receives input values that are propagated through the hidden layers until an output is produced \cite{jiang2019extrapolation, keeble2019machine}.
 Each layer is comprised of nodes that are connected to each node in the subsequent layer.
 These connections are viewed as weights since the value of a node, $y$, depends on the previous layer $\boldsymbol{x}$ through a weighted sum:

 where $\boldsymbol{w}$ and $b$ are free parameters that can be tuned, and $f$ is an activation function that can be used to introduce non-linearities to the model.
 The process is iterated until the final output(s) are generated.
-Multiple layers can provide additional benefits but may also be more difficult to train.
-However, one of the key properties of the neural network is the Universal Approximation Theorem, which states that a single hidden layer is sufficient to approximate any continuous function, under some constraints \cite{pastore2020extrapolating, jiang2019extrapolation}.
+Multiple hidden layers provide a hierarchical structure to the network that can capture more complex features, however training these networks can require more time to train, and care to avoid problems such as gradient vanishing.
+However, one of the key properties of the neural network is the Universal Approximation Theorem, which states that a single hidden layer is sufficient to approximate any continuous function, provided the layer has a large enough number of neurons \cite{pastore2020extrapolating, jiang2019extrapolation}.
 Of course, it does not suggest the ideal number of nodes in a layer or what the values of the internal weights should be, and these must instead be found during an optimization procedure known as training.
 During this optimization procedure, the small datasets often encountered in nuclear physics can pose challenging issues.

 To identify and resolve difficulties that may arise in this context, we will be applying machine learning techniques to two related systems.
 In the case of the unitary gas, we encounter outliers and determine their impact by studying how network predictions vary based on how much emphasis is placed on them during training.
-To mitigate the negative effects of a small dataset, the technique of data augmentation is used to increase the size without significant additional cost \cite{jiang2019extrapolation}.
+To mitigate the negative effects of a small dataset, the technique of data augmentation is used to increase the dataset size without significant additional cost \cite{jiang2019extrapolation}.
 Other issues arise during the study of the effective mass of strongly interacting neutron matter.
-For this, we performed additional energy evaluations using Auxiliary Field Diffusion Monte Carlo (AFDMC) to generate a dataset, which is provided as supplementary material.
+We performed additional energy evaluations using Auxiliary Field Diffusion Monte Carlo (AFDMC) to generate a dataset, which is provided as supplementary material in Ref.~\cite{supple}.
 Due to discontinuities in the dataset, the networks initially provided spurious predictions, which could be corrected by using the non-interacting problem.
 After systematically studying these effects, TL predictions were arrived at for both problems.